Hit & Run Accident Lawyer in Oklahoma City

 Oklahoma City Car Accident Lawyer

-In the state of Oklahoma, it's unlawful to flee the scene of any accident where an injury or death has occurred.
-Depending on the severity of the injuries caused, the offender may be charged with either a misdemeanor or a felony, and can face 2-10 years in prison, as well as fines.
+In the state of Oklahoma, it's unlawful to flee the scene of an accident where an injury or death has occurred.
+Depending on the severity of the injuries, the offender may be charged with either a misdemeanor or felony and can face 2-10 years in prison, as well as fines.

 Instead, try to remember to do the following things:

 - Confirm that you and anyone else in your car is okay and secure